open-ephys/flexDrive/Drive Body/readme.txt

 The design of the flexDrive is released under the The TAPR Open Hardware License Get the latest revision of the design source files at http://github.com/open-ephys/flexDrive

+folder for_small_eibs holds the standard design that works with the 32ch eib and 64ch eib (small gold pins)

+folder for_larger_64ch_eib contains a variant for use with the bigger 64ch eib (large gold pins)

 Editing the sldprt files requires Dassault Systems Solidworks (http://www.solidworks.com/)

 We also provide a STL file for use with 3d-printing software or services.